jeremycg/pythoncourse/_posts/2016-01-30-installationinstructions.md

 ### Verifying and Updating

-From there, open your command line and enter:
+From there, open your command line (use Windows Powershell or type 'cmd' in Start>Run) and enter:
 {% highlight bash %}
 conda --version
 {% endhighlight %}